bghira/SimpleTuner/OPTIONS.md

                         The training type to use. 'full' will train the full model, while 'lora' will train the LoRA model.
 LoRA is a smaller model that can be used for faster training.
+  --lora_rank LORA_RANK
-  --rank RANK           The dimension of the LoRA update matrices.
+                        The dimension of the LoRA update matrices.
+  --lora_alpha LORA_ALPHA
+                        The alpha value for the LoRA model.
+This is the learning rate for the LoRA update matrices.
+  --lora_dropout LORA_DROPOUT
+                        LoRA dropout randomly ignores neurons during training.
+                        This can help prevent overfitting.
   --pretrained_model_name_or_path PRETRAINED_MODEL_NAME_OR_PATH
                         Path to pretrained model or model identifier from huggingface.co/models.